Shaikngit/Shaikngit/README.md

 ### Hi there 👋
+### My Name is Shaik and I am currently working as Technical Advisor - Support from Azure Networking

 <!--
 **Shaikngit/Shaikngit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.